Neurology - Epilepsy Surgery

 We will not suggest that you can have surgery unless these risks are small in your case and do not outweigh the benefits.

-If you decide not to have the surgery, then that is fine.
-You should discuss your choice fully with your Neurologist, Neurosurgeon and Neuropsychologist.
+You may decide not to have surgery.
+You should discuss your choice fully with your epilepsy team.
 They will make sure that you have all the right information.

 They may also be able to answer any worries that you might have.
 There is always the possibility of revisiting surgery in the future if you decide that it is not the right time for you.